 for how to do so.

-Templin is a unique living experience since it is an Honors-only housing option.
-Students living in Templin are dedicated to their academics and involvement in their community.
-Many students are taking similar Honors courses, so there is a built-in sense of study groups and peer support.
-Templin is suite style, with the average room containing four students.
-It is also right across the street from Mrs. E’s, the dining facility, and Nunemaker, the Honors building.
-While living in Templin is different because of the Honors dedication, students are still varied, as in any other living situation.
-Templin includes the Honors Living Learning Community, which provides Honors students with opportunities to connect with one another through social, academic, and service-related programs.
+Lewis Hall includes two-person rooms with bath, and two- and four-person suites.
+Lewis is home to the the University Honors Program for the 2021-2022 academic year, the Gender Inclusive Housing community and it is a mix of new and returning residents.
+Lewis is a unique living experience becuse it is the home of the Honors Living Learning Community (LLC), which provides Honors students with opportunities to connect with one another through social, academic, and service-related programs.
+Students living in Lewis are dedicated to their academics and involvement in their community.
+Many students are taking similar Honors courses, so there is a built-in sense of study groups and peer support. .Lewis is suite-style, with the average room containing four students.
+It is also attached to Mrs. E’s, the dining facility, and just down the street from Nunemaker, the Honors building.
+While living in Lewis is different because of the Honors LLC, students are still varied, as in any other living situation.

 When do I get to enroll in courses early?

 Priority enrollment for Honors students begins after their first semester on campus.
 Honors Academic Advisors will communicate with you about this during the Fall semester.
 Orientation enrollment for Fall is dependent on your Orientation date.

 I plan on taking a math pre-requisite course over the summer.
 Can I still receive permission for the course I am seeking to enroll in for fall?